NextFTC/NextFTC-Docs-v1/src/nextrunner/examples/teleop-actions.md

 One benefit of `ActionRunner` is that it allows you to run actions in parallel with other code, such as setting drive powers.

-Finally, we need to call `actionRunner.update()` at the end of our `loop()` function.
+Finally, we need to call `ActionRunner.update()` at the end of our `loop()` function.
 This will run the actions and keep them updated.

 :::tabs key:code